 What exactly do you celebrate on Valentine's Day?

 The day is apparently named after St. Valentine from Rome.
-He lived in the eternal city in the 3rd century and married lovers there according to the Christian rite - despite the ban.
+He lived in the Eternal City in the 3rd century and married couples there according to the Christian rite - despite the ban.

 What rather speaks against Valentine's Day?

-Valentine's Day has been commercialized, so retail is booming on this day.
-Natural resources are wasted in excess and a great deal of waste is produced as a result of this social compulsion.
+Valentine's Day was commercializedso that the retail trade is booming on this day.
+Natural resources are wasted in excess as a result of this social compulsion, which also generates a lot of waste.

-Besides the environmental aspects, Valentine's Day is, on closer inspection, a superfluous ritual, since you can bring joy to your own partner every day and thus definitely shouldn't wait for this one day a year.
+In addition to the environmental aspects, Valentine's Day is, on closer inspection a superfluous traditionbecause you can give your partner pleasure every day and should definitely not wait for this one day a year.

 What sustainable gifts to give for Valentine's Day?